jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 Calm could be leveraged to deploy MongoDB via the Self-Service Portal to provision VMs and leverage Day 2 Actions to Scale In/Out, Upgrade and/or Backup/Restore underlying clusters using any of the following scenarios:

 - Deploy MongoDB ReplicaSets by integrating directly with Mongo Era API
-- Deploy MongoDB [ReplicaSets|ShardedClusters] by integrating with preferred IAAS endpoint (e.g., Nutanix AHV,vCenter,AWS,Google,Azure VM, Terraform, etc.) to Provision VM(s) and subsequently Configure MongoDB using preferred package manager (e.g. apt,yum, etc.) and/or config-management tool (e.g., ansible, chef, puppet, salt, etc.)
+- Deploy MongoDB [ReplicaSets|ShardedClusters] by integrating with preferred IAAS endpoint (e.g., Nutanix AHV, vCenter, AWS, Google, Azure VM, Terraform, etc.) to Provision VM(s) and subsequently Configure MongoDB using preferred package manager (e.g. apt, yum, etc.) and/or config-management tool (e.g., ansible, chef, puppet, salt, etc.)
 - ^^ Same as above, but leveraging Docker to Deploy specific versions of mongodb

 Concerns/Limitations: